NEW: "The situation is desperate," Doctors Without Borders official says

 Germany: Support for no-fly zone

-"In the current situation, it would be helpful if there were areas there, where no party to the war flew bombing missions -- in other words a kind of no-fly zone," she said in response to a direct question from a reporter about her position on exclusion zones.
+“(I)t would be helpful if there were areas there, where no party to the war flew bombing missions – in other words a kind of no-fly zone,” she was quoted as saying as she responded to a reporter’s question about her position on exclusion zones.

 “We can’t negotiate with the terrorists from ISIS.
 But if it were doable to come to such an agreement with the anti-Assad coalition and the Assad supporters, it would be helpful.”